Jmart7/challengeCOR/README.md

 `pip install networkx[default]`

-The complexity should be O(n) where n is the amount of words (The algorithm itself describes as linear time algorithm).
+The complexity is O(n) where n is the amount of words (The algorithm itself describes as linear time algorithm).